mohsinulhaq/react-popper-tooltip/README.md

 ## Important Defaults

 Out of the box, react-popper-tooltip is configured with default options that work for most of the use-cases, and usually, you won't need to change anything.

-We worked with react-popper-tooltip with flexibility in mind, providing a configurable parameter to every internal decision we made.
+But we worked with react-popper-tooltip with flexibility in mind and provide a configurable parameter to every internal decision we made.
 You can turn parts of the functionality on and off based on your requirements.

 - If you use `click` to trigger the tooltip, it seems reasonable to close the tooltip when you click anywhere outside the tooltip.